kubernetes/enhancements/keps/sig-node/5972-dynamic-containers/README.md

 ### API Changes

 This proposal does not introduce any new fields.
-The API changes are limited to:
+The API changes are limited to two new subresources

-1. Relaxing validation on Pod updates.
-2. Introducing a new `allocated` pods subresource.
+1. `/dynamic`: Enables the new update functionality, in addition to updates allowed on the main resource, and `/resize`.
+2. `/allocated`: Returns the allocated version of the pod, served directly from the Kubelet.

-#### Pod Updates
+#### Dynamic Subresource

+Dynamic container mutation is allowed only through the new `/dynamic` subresource.
+Update permission on this subresource is NOT granted to the default `edit` Role, and must be explicitly granted by a `cluster-admin`.

 Containers are added and removed via an update on the pod resource.
   - Multiple containers can be added and removed in a single request.